Antoine de Castelane

 Painter / Chevalier des Arts et des Lettres

 One would think that the work of Antoine de Castellane, as a great human lover, would be made of light, levity and joy.
 Quite the contrary, he has taken the opposite view, by providing us a powerful and vigorous work, in which the density of the material competes with colour contrast.
-This visual bidding combined with thechnical mastery deliver strong messages.
-Indeed, through this gallery of portraits, one can find all the feelings that move a man: the passage of time, fleeting hapiness and beauty that bring to the fragility of life.
+This visual bidding, combined with technical mastery, delivers strong messages.
+Indeed, through this gallery of portraits, one can find all the feelings that move a man: the passage of time, fleeting happiness and beauty that contribute to the fragility of life.

-This artist has found his unity and his style in the torment.
-Scoot Fitzgerald used to say about this kind of revolt that things are hopeless and however that we could decide to change it.
+This artist has found his unity and his style in torment.
+When it comes to this kind of revolt, Scott Fitzgerald used to say that things are hopeless, no matter how we may decide to change them.

 Antoine de Castellane was born in Paris in 1934.
-Raised in the tradition of the great French names, between the château de Valençay and the Jesuite Colleges, he has worked in different fields before finding his personal touch.
-His inspiration has revealed him.
-During the 1960’, he has peinted and made himself known by galleries in Lyon and in Paris.
-This first period of creation is mainly non figurative.
-Antoine has always been driven by inspiration and began to peint figurative works.
+Raised in the tradition of the great French names, between the château de Valençay and the Jesuite Colleges, he worked in different fields before finding his personal touch.
+His inspiration reveals him in his paintings.
+During the 1960’s, he became a well-known figure in the art communities in Lyon and in Paris.
+Although this first period of creation is mainly non-figurative, Antoine has always been driven by inspiration and began to paint figurative works.